 Now, let us say a few words about the most debatable and contradictory sides of innovation.
-Techno-genetic rationale usually contributes to the improvement of living conditions.
-However, at the same time, it also leads to global degradation of the human biosphere, facilitating the growth of artificial life.
+Techno genetic rationale usually contributes to the improvement of life conditions of the humanity.
+However, at the same time it also leads to global degradation of human biosphere facilitating to the arousal of artificial life.
 It is also connected with the modern contradictory market economy and its formative role in the technocratic society.
-Scientists should more rigorously combine their efforts toward humanistic approaches to new discoveries and innovative practices, and adopt a more pragmatic focus on democratizing innovations and creativity in modern organizations.
+Scientists should more rigorously combine their efforts on the humanistic approaches to new discoveries and innovative practices and more pragmatically focus on democratizing innovations and creativity in modern organizations.